Florin Florea··9 min read

 Is there a free cost estimate API?+

-Yes — projectcostestimator.com offers a free JSON API covering website, ecommerce, mobile app, and MVP estimates, calibrated against 600+ real project quotes.
+Yes — projectcostestimator.com offers a free JSON API covering website, ecommerce, mobile app, and MVP estimates, calibrated against 600+ project quotes.
 Free tiers elsewhere typically cap at 100-1,000 requests/month before $29-$99/month paid plans kick in.

 How much does it cost to build a custom estimation engine?+